artie-inc/artie-bias-corpus/README.md

 ## Your Model Predictions Format

 When you provide the predictions of your model(s) on the Artie Bias Corpus, those files should be two-columns and contain Tab Separated Values (TSV).
 The header for the first column should be ``path'' and the header for the second column should be ``prediction''.
+Take a look at the included predictions in the `predictions` directory for an example.

 ```
 $ head model_A_predictions.tsv